BharatKhanawalia/B-Bay/README.md

 # my_shop

-Just a practice app made with Flutter.
-The database service used is Firebase Realtime Database.
+A basic shopping app made with Flutter and Firebase Realtime Database.